Home | The Boat | First Mate | Admiral | Guestbook

 We needed to repair the blown head gasket.
 It was copper and at that time we did not have the welder required for the job.
 Buying new was not an option.

-According to my opinionated dad, electricians are the slobs of the universe.
+According to my opinionated Daddy, electricians are the slobs of the universe.
 That turns out to be a very good thing.
 You see, we went behind a shopping center and scrounged up lots of wire.
 Using a Buck knife I stripped out the wire.

 And yes I still have that same knife.
 It's been sharpened a few times as you can well imagine.